Zaniyar/A11y/ABOUT_THE_PROJECT.md

 **The Learning**: We built a TreeWalker-based extraction system that understands the DOM structure, respects visibility, preserves context, and handles massive pages.
 We learned that **parsing isn't extraction—understanding is extraction.**

+### Challenge 5: TrackyMouse and the Isolated World Problem

+**The Problem**: TrackyMouse is a third-party library that expects to run in the page's global context with camera access and Web Workers.
+But Chrome extensions run in isolated contexts.
+Content scripts can't access the page's `window.TrackyMouse`.
+Workers can't load from `chrome-extension://` URLs.
+CSP blocks inline scripts.
+The `postMessage` API can't clone functions.

+**The Learning**: We built a complete bridge architecture:
+- Created a dedicated bridge script (`tracky-mouse-bridge.js`) that runs in page context
+- Fetched Worker code as text, injected it as Blob URLs to bypass cross-origin restrictions
+- Monkey-patched the `Worker` constructor to intercept and replace extension URLs
+- Fixed `importScripts` relative paths by replacing them with absolute URLs
+- Moved click callbacks into the bridge script to avoid DataCloneError
+- Implemented auto-scroll by monitoring pointer position and triggering smooth scrolling near screen edges
+- Added intelligent edge detection (20px threshold) with dynamic scroll speed (100-150px/s based on proximity)

+**We learned that sometimes you have to rewrite the rules to make the impossible possible.**

+### Challenge 6: Markdown Rendering and User Experience

+**The Problem**: AI responses often include markdown formatting—code blocks, lists, headings, emphasis.
+Displaying them as plain text loses all structure and readability.

+**The Learning**: We integrated `react-markdown` with custom Tailwind-styled components for every element.
+Code blocks get monospace fonts and background.
+Lists get proper indentation.
+Headings get hierarchy.
+Links get proper styling.
+The result: AI responses that are as beautiful as they are functional.

+**We learned that accessibility isn't just about making things work—it's about making them delightful.**

 ## What We Learned: Beyond Code

 ### Accessibility is Universal